p2irc/deepplantphenomics/docs/Neural-Network-Layers.md

 ```

 The number of units in this layer corresponds to the number of outputs - for example, the number of regression values, or the number of classes in the classification task.

+The `output_size` parameter is optional and only used in rare cases where you want to override the calculated output size - for example, when the number of classes is not known because the dataset has not been loaded yet.